2QaZXc-AJR/abhijeetranjan2201/README.md

 - 👋 Hi, I’m @abhijeetranjan2201
-- 🌱 I’m currently learning React Naive
+- 🌱 I’m currently learning React Native

 <!---
 abhijeetranjan2201/abhijeetranjan2201 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.